The Comic Art Museum, a true temple dedicated to comic strip art, is also an undisputed masterpiece of the Art Nouveau.

 With more than 700 comic strip authors, Belgium has more comic strip artists per square kilometre than any other country in the world!
 It is here that the comic strip has grown from a popular medium into an art in its own right.
 Nowhere else comics are so strongly rooted in reality and in people's imagination.

-If you come to visit the Belgian Comic Strip Center, you will witness the unusual marriage of the Ninth Art and Art Nouveau, two artistic forms of expression which have always been particularly cherished in Brussels.
-This kingdom of imagination is home to some of Belgium's best-known comic strip heroes: Tintin, Spirou, Bob and Bobette, the Smurfs, Lucky Luke, Blake and Mortimer, Marsupilami, etc. They are one big happy family of paper heroes.
-We can safely say that the heart of European comic strips beats in Brussels.
+If you come to visit the Comic Art Museum, you will witness the unusual marriage of the Ninth Art and Art Nouveau, two artistic forms of expression which have always been particularly cherished in Brussels.